MrP1xel/rubrik-python/README.md

 #Create a Cluster object with the IP of your rubrik and the Session object created just above
 rubrik_test = Cluster("127.0.0.1",mySession)

-#Call the auth() method of the Cluster object
-rubrik_test.auth()
+#Main loop of your script
+#The .auth() method return True if connection is OK, else False

+if rubrik_test.auth():
+  print getVersion(Cluster)
+else:
+  print "connection issue"

 ```
-That's all, you must be connected to your rubrik in just 4 lines of python
+That's all, you must be connected to your rubrik in just 3 lines of python